Discover more about our new and improved London shows

-We welcomed in the new growing season with a wealth of inspiration to help visitors get their horticultural creativity started.
+We welcomed in the new growing season in 2017 with a wealth of inspiration to help visitors get their horticultural creativity started.

-Our first show of the year, the RHS Early Spring Plant Fair had more for visitors to see, do, and take home.
-To reflect the enhanced show experience and as part of the RHS’ commitment to grow the next generation of gardeners, there was a small entry charge for members (£5) and the public (£6 advance, £9 on the day).
+Our first show of the year had more for visitors to see, do, and take home.
+To reflect the enhanced show experience and as part of the RHS’ commitment to growing the next generation of gardeners, there was a small entry charge for members (£5) and the public (£6 advance, £9 on the day).

 Funds from ticket sales will go towards supporting our charitable aims such as helping to pay for RHS Apprentices, to kick-start and enable young people’s careers in horticulture.